noah-barkol/Automated-Garage-Parking-Assistant/README.md

 | 🟧 Yellow / Orange | Distance < 83 in (210.82 cm) OR Distance == 0 | Getting close — Distance feeback is 0 when sensor detects windshield|
 | 🟥 Red | Distance < 66 in (167.64 cm) | Perfect parking range |

-After the car remains parked for several seconds, the LED strip automatically turns off to conserve power.
+After the car remains parked for 3 seconds, the LED strip automatically turns off to conserve power.
 When the car moves again, the system detects motion and reactivates LED feedback.

 ---